This video was recorded for the 10th anniversary of hae day :-)

 What changes have happened for people with HAE in your region whilst you have been RPA?

-I have only been on board as a Regional Patient Advocate since the autumn of 2020 – and as everywhere else in the world, the Nordics & DACH have also been shut down due to the Covid-19 virus.
-Therefore, there hasn’t been any activity in terms of physical meetings.
+I have been on board as a Regional Patient Advocate since the autumn of 2020 – and as everywhere else in the world, the region was shut down due to the Covid-19 virus.
+Therefore, it is only recently there has been activity in terms of physical meetings.
 And as mentioned earlier, the HAE organizations in “my” region are all very experienced and have their own activities and actions.

 So, to say that there have been any major changes for HAE patients whilst I have been a Regional Patient Advocate would be an overstatement.
-But we have accomplished things:
+Some of the accomplishments are:

 - Emergency Cards are available to patients in five different languages,